alchemy-fr/Phraseanet-Docs/en/Admin/Install.rst

 .. note::

-  Depending on your choices, it may be necessary to create a specific MySQL user to exploit the created database for Phraseanet.
+  Depending on your choices, it may be necessary to create a specific MySQL user to exploit the created databases for Phraseanet.

 Setup
 -----